FCB (advertising agency)

-FCB (previously Foote, Cone & Belding) is one of the largest global advertising agency networks.
-It is owned by Interpublic Group and was merged in 2006 with Draft Worldwide, adopting the name Draftfcb.
+FCB (previously Foote, Cone & Belding) was one of the largest global advertising agency networks.
+It was owned by Interpublic Group and was merged in 2006 with Draft Worldwide, adopting the name Draftfcb.
 In 2014 the company rebranded itself as FCB.
+On 1 December 2025, FCB was absorbed into Omnicom's BBDO.

-Parent Interpublic Group is one of the big four agency holding conglomerates, the others being Publicis, WPP, and Omnicom.
+Parent Omnicom is one of the big four agency holding conglomerates, the others being Publicis, WPP, and Interpublic Group.